Student Grievance Policy

 Student Grievances shall be presented and advanced as follows:

-To file a formal grievance and to generate a College response, the grievance must be made in wring.
+To file a formal grievance and to generate a College response, the grievance must be made in writing.
 A written grievance should name the specific nature of the grievance, cite relevant facts and propose a solution that would be satisfactory to the student.
 Written grievances should be made to the appropriate administrator within thirty (30) days of the issue/event generating the grievance.

 A student shall submit a grievance to the Associate Dean for Academic Affairs if it is academic or faculty related or the Dean of Students for grievances outside of the classroom.
-A grievance must be brought within thirty (30) days from the act causing the grievance unless a longer period of me is provided by law or written agreement.
-The appropriate party shall reach a decision and communicate it in wring to the student within 10 class days of their receipt of the written grievance.
+A grievance must be brought within thirty (30) days from the act causing the grievance unless a longer period of time is provided by law or written agreement.
+The appropriate party shall reach a decision and communicate it in writing to the student within 10 class days of their receipt of the written grievance.
 Every effort should be made to settle grievances at this stage.
 If the grievance is against the Associate Dean for Academic Affairs or the Dean of Students, the student may begin the grievance with the Provost.

 If the grievance is not resolved to the satisfaction of both parties at step two, the student shall forward a written grievance to the Provost within five (5) class days from the date that the College responded in writing to the student's original grievance.
 The Provost shall make a written reply to the student's grievance within 10 class days.